 According to the model, Mars and Venus arose from protoplanets (and they, in turn, from gas and dust clouds).
 Planet “embryos” collide, thus forming protoplanets.
 They get heated, and magma oceans are formed.
 During their solidification volatiles of the mantles form a thick and hot atmosphere that predominantly consists of water and carbon dioxide.
-However, due to low gravity of Mars-sized planets and high stellar EUV luminosity of young stars, their atmospheres tend to escape.
+However, due to the low gravity of Mars-sized planets and the high stellar EUV luminosity of young stars, their atmospheres tend to escape.
 Hydrogen is quite light and goes first, dragging heavier elements (oxygen, carbon dioxide, and noble gases) with it.
-Hydrogen wind that is formed in the upper layers of the atmosphere is able to pick up heavier particles from lower ones, like a storm in Earth atmosphere can carry away dust, aerosols, and so on.
+Hydrogen wind that is formed in the upper layers of the atmosphere is able to pick up heavier particles from lower ones, like a storm in Earth’s atmosphere can carry away dust, aerosols, and so on.

 The researchers considered a wide range of possible scenarios describing changes in solar activity.
 They used all known empirical models of EUV dependence from the age of young stars (in millions of years).
 They also constrain realistic cases by comparing modeled noble gas isotope ratios with present observations.
 However, whatever the scenario, Mars-like planets lost their atmospheres and therefore were bound to lose water as well.
 It takes an atmosphere only tens of millions of years to escape, which is a very short period on the Solar System timescale.